A Real Space Description of Magnetic Field Induced Melting in the Charge Ordered Manganites: I. The Clean Limit: Results at zero field

-Let us begin by describing the various competing phases.
-The CE-CO-I phase and the FM-M phases are separated by a thin region (A-2D) with `line-like', ${\bf q} =\{0, \pi\}$ spin correlations (Fig.2.(a)).
-If we are at a parameter regime where the FM-M and CE-CO-I phases are very close, $\lambda \sim 1.6$ and $J\sim 0.1$, we can drive a CE-CO-I to FM-M transition by applying a small magnetic field.
-In the present work we restrict ourselves to two choices, $J=0.10$ and $J=0.12$.
-While $J=0.1$ allows closer agreement of temperature and magnetic scales to experiments, as seen in Fig.2.(a), it does not allow much room to explore the $\lambda$ dependence.
-The available $\lambda$ window ($\Delta \lambda$) is $\sim 0.1$.
-At the lower end one hits the AF-M phase and at the upper end (above the dashed red line) the CO-state cannot be destabilised using a magnetic field.
-For exploring the BW dependence in more detail we choose $J=0.12$ allowing a window $\Delta \lambda \approx 0.2$.
+We can now justify choice of $J/t\sim0.1)$ values as follows.
+If we are in a parameter regime where the FM-M and CE-CO-I phases are very close in energy, $\lambda/t \sim 1.6$ and $J/t \sim 0.10$, we can drive a CE-CO-I to FM-M transition by applying a small magnetic field.
+In the present work we use $J/t=0.10$ and $J/t=0.12$. $J/t=0.10$ allows closer agreement of temperature and magnetic scales to experiments as was shown in our earlier work\cite{kp-am-pm1}.
+However, $J/t=0.1$ does not allow much room to explore the $\lambda/t$ dependence.
+The available $\lambda/t$ window ($\Delta \lambda$) is $\sim 0.1$.
+At the lower end one hits the A-2D phase and at the upper end is the large dashed red line, above which the CO-state cannot be field melted.
+For exploring the BW dependence in more detail we choose $J/t=0.12$ allowing a window $\Delta \lambda \approx 0.2$, while we still remain in the correct ballpark of the experimental transition scales.

-We now describe the classification of the regions within the zero field CE-CO-I parameter space in terms on their responses to field sweeps and rationalize them in terms of the zero field phases.
-This will also allow easier organisation of the later data.

-The dashed/dotted lines {\it within} the CE-CO-I phase demarcate parameter regimes with qualitatively different response to magnetic field sweep.
-The distinct regimes are determined by tracking the $\textbf{q}=(0,0)$ component of the magnetic structure factor ($S(\textbf{q})$), the $V_{CO}$ and the $\textbf{q}=(\pi,\pi)$ component of $D_Q(\textbf{q})$ as a function of $h$.

-(i)~The big-dashed line shows the boundary above which the CO state does not melt however large the magnetic field.
-All melting phenomena are confined to the CE-CO-I regions below this boundary.
-Below this line there are CE-CO-I regions that either share first order boundary with FM-CO for $\lambda\sim 1.6-1.65$ or with FM-M/A-2D at lower $\lambda$.
-Melting of the CO can happen by a transition to the FM-M phase on applying a field for regions close to the FM-M. It is not expected that the region $\lambda\sim1.6-1.65$ which shares boundary with FM-CO, will lose CO with applied field.
-However, we shall later see that at intermediate fields the system does phase separate between \textit{off} half doping phases and thereby can lose CO.
-However in the limiting case of very large field (where all the spins are polarized), $J$ becomes irrelevant, and the half doping FM-CO is recovered back.

-(ii)~The finely-dashed line separates regions with different kinds of hysteretic response.
-Between the fine and the big-dashed lines the CO state melts with increasing $h$ and recovers when $h$ is swept back.
-Between the finely-dashed line and the AF(A-2D) boundary the melted CO state does not recover when the magnetic field is swept back to zero.
-This non-recovery suggests the existence of a metastable FM-M minimum, close by in energy to the CE-CO-I absolute minimum even when $h=0$.
-Thus, when the field is swept back to zero the system can have FM-M volume fractions in the final state.
-Deeper into the CE-region, beyond the finely-dashed line, the FM-M minima is no longer metastable at $h=0$ and the CE-CO-I is recovered on field reduction.